oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 #### `startCluster.sh`

-The `startCluster.sh` script starts a cluster by patching the `spec.clusters[<cluster-name>].serverStartPolicy` attribute of the domain resource to `IfNeeded`.
+The `startCluster.sh` script starts a cluster by patching the `spec.serverStartPolicy` attribute of the cluster resource to `IfNeeded`.
 The operator will start the WebLogic Server instance Pods that are part of the cluster after the `serverStartPolicy` attribute is updated to `IfNeeded`.
 See the script `usage` information by using the `-h` option.
 ```
 $ startCluster.sh -d domain1 -n weblogic-domain-1 -c cluster-1
 [INFO]Patching start policy of cluster 'cluster-1' from 'Never' to 'IfNeeded'.